Donate to our GoFundMe to help us fight for our religious freedom!

 Substance Handling and Records:

-Sacred Sanctuary shall maintain strict requirements as it relates to substance handling and records keeping.
+Sacred Sanctuary shall maintain strict requirements as it relates to sourcing, storage, substance handling and record keeping.
 The requirements shall be promulgated with the goal of preventing controlled substances being diverted from religious to non-religious use.
 To this end, only the Head Minister and Ministers are to have authority to secure and prepare the sacrament for ceremony.
 Additionally, the Board of Directors will enact an appropriate record keeping system whereby all controlled substances are accounted for at all times.

 Copyright © 2026 Sacred Sanctuary - All Rights Reserved.